ycpcs/cs320-spring2022/labs/lab01.md

 Use **div** and **span** elements with id and class attributes to specify the body of the HTML document.
 All visual styling should be done separately in CSS rules.

+Use **must** use **separate HTML and CSS files** for you final submission.
+You can look on [w3Schools.com](http://www.w3schools.com) under the HTML section to figure out how to do this.
+That is your first self-learning requirement of the semester.
+You will likely be referring to [w3Schools.com](http://www.w3schools.com) extensively throuhgout this course.

+**NOTE:** I highly appreciate extra work on these labs.
+Feel free to add more content than I am requiring - figure out how to embed pictures, audio, and/or video into your HTML resume.

 **NOTE:** You must work individually on this lab.
 It is imperative that everyone on your team be able to develop web page layouts using HTML and CSS.
 This **WILL** come up on the exam.

 Hints
 -----

-For additional information, I highly recommend this [great tutorial site for HTML, CSS, Java Script, SQL, PHP](http://www.w3schools.com).

-Try floating the content and sidebar divs to the left.
+Float the content and sidebar divs to the left.

 Use **width** properties to set the widths of the content and sidebar divs.
 For example, I have